 Parents will be expected to aid their son/daughter in preparing for the Sacraments of Confirmation.

 The role of CANDIDATES: This can be one of the most exciting times along your faith journey!
-For this to happen, be open to the Holy Spirit by actively participating in all the sessions.
-You will also be participating in a retreat which immerses you into Christ and His Church, a service project which allows you to live out the Works of Mercy, and growing in your knowledge and hopefully love of/for Christ.
+For this to happen, be open to the Holy Spirit by praying daily.
+You will also be participating in a retreat which immerses you into Christ and His Church, various activities which allows you to live out the Works of Mercy, and growing in your knowledge of and hopefully love for Christ.

 The role of the SPONSORS: A sponsor has the privilege of guiding the candidate to a closer relationship with Christ and the Church he founded—the Roman Catholic Church.
 He or she must belong to the Catholic Church and have been initiated in the three Sacraments of Baptism, Confirmation and Eucharist, be 16 years of age and may not be a parent.